Search for Magnetic Monopoles in Magnetic Reconnection Regions: Results

 We speculate that the broken fields will undergo a special movement, so we focus on the evolution of EUV loops while the two sets of loops approach.
 Indeed, the loops at the both sides of the ``Void" space (denoted by arrows in Fig. 1c) deflect outward, and this deflection has never been reported before.
 At the beginning of the reconnection the deflection (Fig. 2b and 2c) speed is small, i.e., 1.5 Mm in 13 min, or 1.1 km s$^{-1}$.
 At the later phase of the reconnection, the deflection (Fig. 2e and 2f) speed is 2.2 km s$^{-1}$, twice as large as that at the beginning.
 An animation (movie1.mpeg) to display this deflection is available in the online journal.

-AIA observations with high spatial and temporal resolution successfully capture evidence for reconnection including bilateral inflows, plasma heating near the reconnection site, and outward deflection that is related to the broken fields.
-To quantitatively investigate the inflows and deflection, we select three slices in the 171 and 94 {\AA} composite images (``AB", ``CD" and ``EF" in Fig. 1a).
-The time-distance plots (Fig. 3) clearly show that the bilateral cool loops (cyan) keep converging to the reconnection region.
+The multi-wavelength observations from the AIA with the high spatial and temporal resolution successfully detect evidences for reconnection including plasma inflows, heating close to the reconnection site, and outward deflection relative to the broken fields.
+To quantitatively analyze the inflows and deflection, we select three slices in the 171 and 94 {\AA} composite images (``AB", ``CD" and ``EF" in Fig. 1a).
+The stack plots (Fig. 3) clearly show that the bilateral cool loops (cyan) keep moving towards the reconnection region.
 Once the visible innermost loops come into contact at $\sim$ 03:00 UT (blue dashed lines in Fig. 3a and 3c), hot plasma (red, Fig. 3b and 3c) appears at the reconnection site.
-The velocities of the inflows vary from 1.5 to 4.1 km s$^{-1}$ (Fig. 3a and 3b).
-Moreover, the average outward deflection speed of the loops at the upper side of the ``Void" space is about 1.4 km s$^{-1}$.
+The speeds of the inflows vary from 1.5 to 4.1 km s$^{-1}$ (Fig. 3a and 3b).
+In addition, the average outward deflection speed of the loops at the upper side of the ``Void" space is about 1.4 km s$^{-1}$.

 The second reconnection event is displayed in Fig. 4.
-Sequence of H$\alpha$ images show the magnetic reconnection between two sets of small-scale loops ``L1" and ``L2", as denoted by the arrows in panels (a).
-Before the occurrence of the rapid reconnection, the two sets of loops were approaching each other and eventually interacted.
-At 07:18:52 UT, both loops ``L1" and ``L2" apparently broke (as denoted by the two arrows in panel (b)).
+Sequence of H$\alpha$ images show the magnetic reconnection between two sets of small-scale loops ``L1" and ``L2", as shown in panel (a).
+Prior to the initiation of rapid reconnection, the two sets of loops ``L1" and ``L2" were moving towards each other and then interacted.
+At 07:18:52 UT, both loops ``L1" and ``L2" were apparently broken (as denoted in panel (b)).
 Meanwhile, two broken loops (``B$_{L1}$" and ``B$_{L2}$" in panel (b)) which were respectively related to ``L1" and ``L2" appeared, but the curvatures of ``B$_{L1}$" and ``B$_{L2}$" were more different from that of ``L1" and ``L2".
 Then ``B$_{L1}$" and ``B$_{L2}$" connected to form a loop ``L4", and loops ``L1" and ``L2" disappeared (panel (c)).
 To better exhibit this reconnection process, an animation (movie2.mpeg) is available in the online journal.
-At and around the reconnection region, the brightenings in the H${\alpha}$ images (panels (b) and (c)) and the 171 and 94 {\AA} composite images (panel (d)) can be found.
-As displayed in panel (e), all the three light curves in the reconnection region (blue window in panel (a)) reach the maximum at the same time, i.e., $\sim$07:18:50 UT.
+At the reconnection region and its proximity, the brightenings in the H${\alpha}$ images (panels (b) and (c)) and the 171 and 94 {\AA} composite images (panel (d)) can be found.
+As displayed in panel (e), all the three light curves in the reconnection region (blue window in panel (a)) reach the peak simultaneously, i.e., $\sim$07:18:50 UT.
+To better exhibit this reconnection process, an animation (movie2.mpeg) is available in the online journal.